nearform/the-fastify-workshop/deck.md

 - Typically config values are not committed to a repository and they are managed with environment variables.
 An example would be the logging level: in production it's usually better to have only errors, while in a dev environment it may be useful to show more.

+- Note that as we only refactor in this step we don't have a try it out slide.
+You can try things from earlier steps and expect them to work.

 ---